-Treat your taste buds to perfectly executed British European plates like the signature BSK short rib beef burger and the shepherd’s pie with braised lamb at Bread Street Kitchen.
+Treat your taste buds to perfectly executed British European plates like the signature BSK short rib beef burger and the fish & chips at Bread Street Kitchen.
 Looking for something with a little more local flavour?
 Try items like the tamarind spiced chicken wings and the spicy tuna tartar with chilli, garlic, sesame oil, and wonton crisps.

 Lovers of Japanese food can’t possibly pass up on a meal at Waku Ghin.
 The 10-course degustation menu features some stunning culinary creations, including the much talked about marinated botan shrimp with sea urchin.
 If you can't resist sake, you'll be pleased to know that chef Tetsuya is actually the first person to be recognised as a ‘Sake Ambassador’ outside of Japan.

 Can’t ever turn down a good steak?
 Make a beeline for Cut by Wolfgang Puck for juicy beef cooked to perfection.
 Go ahead and order a cocktail or two to accompany your main—the handcrafted mixes here are truly exceptional.